 The Blackfire probe will automatically start and stop profiling during the execution of the command.
 Once the command has finished executing, the profiling results will be sent to your Blackfire account or displayed in your console, depending on your configuration.

-Laravel also comes with a built-in profiler called Telescope that allows you to monitor various aspects of your application's performance, including database queries, HTTP requests, and exceptions.
+Laravel also comes with a built-in profiler called Telescope that allows you to monitor various aspects of your app's performance, including DB queries, HTTP requests, and exceptions.
 You can use Telescope to identify slow queries or other performance issues.

-Telescope, Laravel's built-in profiler that helps to monitor your application's performance Telescope
+Telescope, Laravel's built-in profiler that helps to monitor your website performance Telescope

-Benchmarking: Benchmarking is the process of testing the performance of your application under a specific workload or set of conditions.
-You can use tools like Apache Bench or Siege to simulate load on your application and measure how it performs.
+Benchmarking is the process of testing the performance of your application under a specific workload or set of conditions.
+You can use tools like Apache Bench or Siege to simulate load on your application and measure how it performs to improve Laravel performance.

 By using these techniques, you can gain insight into the performance of your Laravel application and identify areas for improvement.
 Now let’s get into methods for optimizing Laravel applications.

-Caching is the process of storing frequently accessed data in memory so that it can be retrieved quickly, without having to query the database every time.
-Laravel provides several caching drivers such as File, Database, Memcached, Redis, and APCu.
+Caching is the process of storing frequently accessed data in a quick-to-retrieve location like memory so that it can be retrieved quickly, without having to query the database every time.
+Caching is often used for Laravel performance tuning because Laravel provides several caching drivers such as File, Database, Memcached, Redis, and APCu.

-Caching database queries One of the best ways to improve your application's performance is by caching database queries.
+One of the best ways to improve your application's performance is by caching database queries.
+Database queries are slow when compared to puling values out of memory.
 Laravel provides a simple way to cache database queries using the cache() method.
 Here's an example:

 $users = cache()->remember('users', $minutes, function () {